sindhri/CIFAR10/README.md

 Final accuracy: 79.14% much improved!

-# conclusion: larger CNN has a better performance, but also took a lot longer to train
+# Conclusion: larger CNN has a better performance, but also took a lot longer to train

-## Potential improvement:
+## Potential improvements:
 Train for More Epochs.
 Image Data Augmentation.
 Deeper Network Topology.